d3cker/ElectrumXDocker/README.md

 ### Testing

-Two ports should be opened by ElectrumX server 50001 and 8000.
+Two TCP ports should be opened by ElectrumX server: 50001 and 8000.
 It's worth to mention that container will expose those ports from the very beginning but they **won't be useful until synchronisation is finished**.
 To verify that ElectrumX is working, Electrum client must be configured to connect to: